Clive Bairsto – Street Works UK Chief Executive Officer and Co-Chair of HAUC(UK)

 Road Works Quality Advisor - Compliance - CityFibre Holdings Ltd.

-I have worked for SSEN for 33 years and held the post of Street works Manager for the past 6 years.
+I have worked for SSEN for 35 years and held the post of Street works Manager for the past 8 years.
 Prior to this I was the Street works admin manager for 11 years.
-I am currently secretary of SWJUG and SWHAUC, joint chair of the SEHAUC working group and part of the Street works convention committee.
-I was part of the Systems EPG group and help with any EPG questions as required.
+I am currently secretary of and SWHAUC and part of the Street works convention committee.
+I was part of the Systems EPG group and still help with any EPG questions as required.
 I am a member of the Street works forum for ENA and Geoplace and I enjoy assisting with arranging training and Street works events as well as assisting the wider street works family where I can.
+I have recently been Co-chair of the HAUC (UK) performance group but have now resigned so I can concentrate on my new part time role of HAUC (UK) Communications Manager.

-I am a safety and operational professional with 19 years experience of working in the utilities sectors across Telecommunications, Water and Power.
-I served in the British Military for 7 years before returning to civilian life working on railway and transport infrastructure projects in the telecoms and power sectors.
-I progressed into various operational roles before moving into Safety and Engineering Quality.
-I have spent the last 12 years in this area across various utilities based businesses.
-I am currently Head of Engineering at Full Fibre.
+I am a safety and operational professional with 20+ years experience working in the utilities sectors across Telecommunications, Water and Power.
+I served in the British Military for 7 years before returning to civilian life working on railway and transport infrastructure projects in the telecoms, water and power sectors.
+I progressed into various senior operational roles before focussing on Health & Safety, Business Compliance, Training and Business Development in around 2010.

-I have been a member of the HAUC working group since 2018 and also act as Expert Practitioner Group Lead for Training at SWUK.
+I have been a member of the HAUC working group since 2018 acting as Co-chair in the T&A group and in addition as the Expert Practitioner Group (EPG) Lead for Training at SWUK.

-I feel strongly that everyone should have opportunities to a career path and progression within their chosen field supported by their employer to encourage loyalty, job security and consistency of workforce and reduce the current levels of workforce mobility in the utilities sectors
+I feel strongly that everyone should have opportunities to a career path and progression within their chosen field supported by their employer to encourage loyalty, job security and consistency of workforce and see this as a vital enabler to reducing the current levels of workforce mobility in the utilities sectors.

 Nigel has been in the Telecommunications industry since the mid 1990’s, when the regional cable companies originally installed their infrastructure.
 After various mergers over the years, Nigel now heads up the Statutory and Street Works Team for Virgin Media, ensuring compliance with all current and proposed legislation which affects works and apparatus in the public highway.